nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Editing a Client while all Clients are being shown

+   1. Prerequisites: There should be at least 1 Client in the Client List.

    1. Test case: `cedit 1 p/91234567` <br>
       Expected: First Client's details has been edited. <br>
       Details of the edited Client shown is in the status message.